 Psychoactive Powers: When Elsa feels agitated or fearful, her power tends to manifest as an untamed explosion of ice and snow.
-But when she feels good about herself, it becomes much more controlled and even artistic, such as when she creates her own palace out of ice.
+But when she feels good about herself, it becomes much more controlled and even artistic, such as when she creates her own castle out of ice.

 Red Herring: The Duke of Weselton is made to appear to be the main villain when it is actually Hans, with the Duke being a secondary villain.
 Probably helps that Alan Tudyk (King Candy) is voicing him.

 Another red herring (within a red herring) is that "only an act of true love can thaw a frozen heart."
 Well, Hans is Anna's true love, right?
-So all we need is a kiss from him and she'll be alright.
+So all we need is a kiss from him and she'll be saved.
 Or so you would think.
-Hans never loved Anna in the first place, only using her status as Princess to get into the Arendelle royal family.
+Hans never loved Anna in the first place, and is only using her status as Princess to get into the Arendelle royal family.
 Anna realizes that it's Kristoff who is her true love, so Anna tries to find him for his kiss.
-Unfortunately, her curse freezes her solid just as Hans is about to kill Elsa, which saves Elsa from Hans' sword.
+Unfortunately, her curse freezes her solid just as Hans is about to kill Elsa, which saves Elsa from Hans's sword.
 This counts as "an act of true love", thus reversing the curse.
 Hey, nobody ever said it had to be a romantic act of true love, or even from someone else.

 The even number of human main characters is something of a meta one.
 A lot of fans were convinced that whichever man lost the Love Triangle and didn't end up with Anna would get a shot at happiness with Elsa instead.
 Not quite...

-Right for the Wrong Reasons: Elsa at her coronation, when she forbids and disparages Anna's decision to marry someone she's known for a day.
+Right for the Wrong Reasons: Elsa at her coronation, when she forbids and disparages Anna's decision to marry someone she's known for less than a day.
 While she's presented as brusque, temperamental and disapproving in this instance, she makes a good point.
 And it turns out that she was right all along.

 Shipper on Deck: The trolls heartily support Kristoff and Anna together, to the point they try to marry them on the spot.